Johann Joachim Becher: Chemist and alchemist

 William Cullen considered Becher as a chemist of first importance and Physica Subterranea as the most considerable of Bechers writings.

 Bill Bryson, in his A Short History of Nearly Everything, notes:

 Chemistry as an earnest and respectable science is often said to date from 1661, when Robert Boyle of Oxford published The Sceptical Chymist — the first work to distinguish between chemists and alchemists — but it was a slow and often erratic transition.
-Into the eighteenth century scholars could feel oddly comfortable in both camps — like the German Johann Becher, who produced sober and unexceptionable work on mineralogy called Physica Subterranea, but who also was certain that, given the right materials, he could make himself invisible.
+Into the eighteenth century scholars could feel oddly comfortable in both camps — like the German Johann Becher, who produced sober and unexceptionable work on mineralogy called Physica Subterranea, but who also was certain that, given the right materials, he could make himself invisible.In Becher's Physica Subterranea, he proposes a model of matter based on Paracelsus's tria prima (salt, mercury, sulphur).
+He proposes that all matter is composed of air, water and three earths: terra lapidea related to the fusibility, terra fluida related to the fluidity and volatility, and terra pinguis related to the combustibility and flammability.
+According to Becher, flammable objects burned because they contained terra pinguis.
+Even metals had a bit of terra pinguis, observed in the process of calcination.
+The concept of terra pinguis was later developed by Georg Ernst Stahl into phlogiston theory.